3D render of a Ranch house designed by Cedreo

 Overview: Planner 5D promises to make home design easy with a three-step process: Design the floor plan and layout, add and customize furnishings, then generate and share realistic visualizations.

 For the price, Planner 5D offers a lot.
 It’s easy to generate professional-looking graphics quickly and apply custom textures, furniture, and colors.
+In 2025, it is also implementing AI tools, such as an AI design generator and AI floor plan recognition, which streamlines the design process for less experienced users.

 At the same time, professional designers and builders may find Planner 5D somewhat limited.

-Several reviewers on Capterra and G2 Crowd reported that while they were impressed with the quality, they found the furniture catalog and customization options to be lacking.
+Several real user reviews report that while they were impressed with the quality, they found the furniture catalog and customization options to be lacking.
 (Note that Planner 5D is upfront about being “designed for amateurs”).

 Key Features: